preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Archive and create draft in Omnia 6.5
 *****************************************
-When archiving a page in Omnia 6.5, it may be possible to create a new draft.
+When archiving a page in Omnia 6.5 and later, it may be possible to create a new draft.
 This is possible if:

 + The page has no sub pages.
 + No variations are created for the page.